Next Full Moon Walk The Rut Continues into the Frost Full Moon

 Moonrise 5:04 pm (1 hour 50 minutes earlier)

 Exact minute of full moon 4:23 pm

 November 9 hours, 23 minutes of daylight

-August 14 hours, 19 minutes of daylight, loss of a whole hour of daylight in one month
+August 14 hours, 19 minutes, loss of a whole hour of daylight in one month

 DIRECTIONS: Coldwater Springs is between Minnehaha Park & Fort Snelling, in Minneapolis, just North of the Hwy 55/62 interchange.
 From Hwy 55/Hiawatha, turn East (toward the Mississippi) at 54th Street, take an immediate right, & drive South on the frontage road for ½-mile past the parking meterskeep going through the cul-de-sac, past the Coldwater Spring entrance sign and into the free parking lot.

 All welcome.
 Dress for the weather.
 This gathering is free and open to the public.

 View the Friends of Coldwater slideshow